-My name is Emily Strack and I am a sophomore studying Computer Engineering with a minor in Computer Science.
+My name is Emily Strack and I am a junior studying Computer Engineering with a minor in Computer Science.
 The day I stepped onto Colorado State University, I knew this was the place for me.
 I am from Sacramento, California and came to CSU on the Western Undergraduate Exchange (WUE) scholarship.
-CSU gave me a sense of belonging and I am lucky to have Fort Collins as my second home and have been able to experience, learn, and explore what Fort Collins and Colorado has to offer.
+CSU gave me a sense of belonging and I am lucky to have Fort Collins as my second home and have been able to experience, learn, and explore what Fort Collins and Colorado has to offer me.

 CSU is a community within a community.
 All of the staff and students support each other and it is so easy to make friends from all different fields of study.
 When we have football games or events on campus, our community expands throughout Fort Collins.
-Families come out and support our sports teams and get involved with the school, bringing the whole city together.
+Families come out and support our teams and get involved with the school, bringing the whole city together.
 It is such an amazing feeling to be a part of a school where I feel welcomed and at home, but also being a part of the Fort Collins community.

 CSU has pushed me to my limits and challenged me academically.
-I am thankful for the lifelong friendships I have made here and for the professors who continued to work with me until I completely understood the material.
+I am thankful for the lifelong friendships I have made here and for the professors who continued to work with me until I completely understood the material being taught.
 Besides being an engineer, I enjoy hiking at Horsetooth (or anywhere in Colorado because it’s beautiful no matter where you go), skiing, playing IM sports, or just hanging out with friends.
 CSU has a place for everyone and I am so lucky to have found my place here!

 - Computer Engineering

-- Going to school out of state
+- Going to school as an out-of-state student

 - Greek Life